The top 6 reasons it’s important to implement WordPress updates regularly

 Wrong.
 Well, mostly wrong.

-In case you missed it, there are a lot of reasons why you need to keep your WordPress website updated.
+In case you missed it, there are a lot of reasons why you need to keep your WordPress website and E-commerce web design updated.
 And we don’t just mean the content, we mean the back-end.
 See, the back-end of your website is what actually makes it look pretty and functional on the outside.
 Regular website updates and upgrades can help prevent your site’s breakdown, fix broken links, remove or stop spam, scan for viruses, fix any bugs or other issues, and other tidbits as they come up.

 At OG, we take websites seriously.
 So seriously, in fact, that we built a business around it.
 So it’s super duper important to us that everyone, clients and visitors alike, understand and protect their websites.
 Whether you’re looking at theme updates or security releases or spruced up plugins, it’s important to keep on top of these regularly so that the site can be found by search engines and continue to function optimally.